-My dissertation project, "Narrative Events: Slavery, Testimony, and Temporality in the Afro-Atlantic World," starts with a simple presumption: that the slave narrative, its attendant critical conventions, and the sanctified position it has occupied in Americanist literary scholarship are not sufficient to furnish the most historically rigorous and theoretically robust account of enslaved testimony in the Americas—a corpus comprising texts from mainland North America as well as the Caribbean and Latin America, in languages including English, French, Spanish, Portuguese, and Arabic, and spanning chronologically from the early seventeenth through late twentieth centuries.
-By centering non-canonical forms of slave testimony, I show, we glean new insights into enslaved peoples' textual production, the comparative history of Atlantic slavery, and the institutionalization of Black studies in the postwar period.
+My dissertation project, "Narrative Events: Slavery, Testimony, and Temporality in the Afro-Atlantic World," starts with a simple presumption: that the slave narrative, its attendant critical conventions, and the sanctified position it has occupied in Americanist literary scholarship are not sufficient to furnish the most historically rigorous and theoretically robust account of enslaved testimony in the Americas—a corpus comprising texts from mainland North America as well as the Caribbean and Latin America, in languages including English, French, Spanish, Portuguese, German, and Arabic, and spanning chronologically from the early seventeenth through late twentieth centuries.
+By centering non-canonical forms of slave testimony, I show, we glean new insights into enslaved peoples' textual production, the comparative history of Atlantic slavery, and the institutionalization of Black Studies in the postwar period.
 Progressively zooming out from the temporalities of everyday life (institutional rhythm, spiritual experience) to those of literary history (periodization, canon-formation), "Narrative Events" also reframes several key concepts in literary studies: agency, archive, genre, and canon.

 This chapter examines a singular, localized corpus: The Reports of the Fiscals and of the Protectors of Berbice and Demerara-Essequebo (1819-1834), representing the single largest archive of first-person testimony from and about enslaved people in the Americas.
 It argues that when slaves lodged complaints with the Fiscal, they forced a conflict between competing institutional rhythms and thereby produced momentary respite from the mundane brutalities of the plantation regime.
 These records further compel us to reconsider several categories that conventionally undergird the study of slave testimony in the Americas: authorship, abolition, and agency.